ShravyaB-21/LoS_Theory_HW.txt/README.md

 **Fix 1: Running Multiple Programs at Once:**
-The OS quickly switches between programs, giving each one a tiny slice of CPU time — so it feels like they're all running together.
+The OS quickly switches between programs, giving each one a tiny slice of CPU time.
+So it feels like they're all running together.

 **ps aux | head -5**